 The focus on executive succession at Wal-Mart is understandable given the job is one of the most high profile positions in corporate America – if not on the global corporate stage.
-Insiders tell our content partner, The City Wire, they would not be surprised if a CEO shift is announced prior to the June 7 Wal-Mart shareholder’s meeting.
+Some insiders tell The City Wire they would not be surprised if a CEO shift is announced prior to the June 7 Wal-Mart shareholder’s meeting.

 During Duke’s watch, Wal-Mart shares broke out of a 10-year lull to set historic highs.
 Wal-Mart’s market cap has risen more than $73 billion since he assumed the CEO role in February 2009.

 Duke’s pocketbook has also benefitted.
 His total pay was $18.13 million in fiscal 2012, but the vast majority of that came in the form of company stock.
 The CEO salary was $1.26 million, with more than $2 million in performance-based cash bonuses, according to the most recent Proxy filing with federal regulators.
 (Fiscal 2013 salary information will be found in the upcoming annual Proxy filing which is expected to be released in the next week to 10 days.)